apache/openoffice-project/content/blog/merging_lotus_symphony_allegro_moderato.markdown

     <li>
 Time format is different than MS Office</li>
     <li>
-the text in textbox display paritially when opening .ppt file</li>
+the text in textbox display partially when opening .ppt file</li>
     <li>
 After doc file saved by AOO, one more section is created</li>
     <li>